mkraynov/kfsad/README.md

 ### Useful Gradle tasks

-`gradle run` runs webpack-dev-server and the Ktor application.
-You can find logs at `build/logs`.

-`gradle run -t` runs continuous build (watch mode).

 `gradle build` to create static files bundle.

 `gradle :client:run` runs webpack-dev-server only.

 `gradle :server:run` runs the Ktor application only.
+You may want to build static files bundle with `gradle build` or `gradle :client:browserWebpack` before running Ktor application only in order to serve static.

 `gradle :server:test` to run common and JVM tests with JUnit.